heiswayi/heiswayi.nrird.com/_posts/2018/2018-06-02-creating-simpler-msi-setup.md

 ### Files and shortcuts installation

-There are few things we need to do here for installing our files and shortcuts;-
+There are few things we need to do here for installing our files and shortcuts:-
 1. We need to create a target directory using [Directory](http://wixtoolset.org/documentation/manual/v3/xsd/wix/directory.html) element.
 2. We need to create a reference to a particular target directory using [DirectoryRef](http://wixtoolset.org/documentation/manual/v3/xsd/wix/directoryref.html) element.
 3. For each reference, we need to create one or more components using [Component](http://wixtoolset.org/documentation/manual/v3/xsd/wix/component.html) elements.